Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 ## Logstash and Filebeat

-The communication between Filebeat and Logstash is a TCP based connection which is sticky.
-In the classic deployment, you would configure the available Logstash instances in Filebeat and Filebeat performs the load balancing on its own.
+The communication between Filebeat and Logstash is a maintained TCP connection which is sticky.
+In the classic deployment using for instance Docker-Compose, you would configure the available Logstash instances as a list in Filebeat.
+With that Filebeat performs the load balancing on its own.
-In the case of Kubernetes, there are basically two ways to make the Logstash service available externally:
+In the case of Kubernetes things are a bit different, there are basically two ways to make the Logstash service externally available:

-1. Node Port
+1. __Node Port__
-Here the administrative effort is higher, but it can be worthwhile from the throughput to set up the logstash service as a node port and to configure Filebeat accordingly on all nodes.
+Here the administrative effort is higher, but it can be worthwhile from the throughput to set up the Logstash service as a node port and to configure Filebeat accordingly on all nodes.
-Per default Logstash Node-Affinity only 1 Logstash is deployed per node.
+You need to know, that per default the Logstash Node-Affinity makes sure, that only 1 Logstash is deployed per Kubernetes worker node.
 This is the recommended approach.

-2. Load Balancer.
+2. __Load Balancer__

-In the case of the load balancer, care must be taken to ensure that Filebeat is set with an appropriate TTL to ensure that the load is evenly distributed between the logstash instances.
-(See https://github.com/elastic/beats/issues/661)
+In the case of an load balancer, care must be taken to ensure that Filebeat is set with an appropriate [TTL](https://www.elastic.co/guide/en/beats/filebeat/7.12/logstash-output.html#_ttl) to ensure that the load is evenly distributed between the availbel logstash instances.
+(See here for more details https://github.com/elastic/beats/issues/661)

 ## Use externally provided Secrets & ConfigMaps